venkataprabhav/MobileApp_VegFoods/README.md

 This Application was made using C# and Xamarin using Microsoft Visual Studio - .NET MAUI

+This Mobile Application runs on Microsoft Visual Studio

 Users can login and register with their email.
 Account details of users are stored in a database.